Who will find the tutorial ‘Ubuntu Server Setup’ useful?

+This tutorial would be useful for those students who are just start their journey in the servers and internet.
+These is always space to improve your skills.
 If you don’t feel confident in your Linux server administration skills, purchase a $5/mo VM at DigitalOcean or Free 1 Year AWS or any other cloud hosting provider, and start building your web server.
 You will be learning in the process of creating and updating of the server.

 Your Droplet, Compute Engine Instance, or any other VM running.

 The assumption is you have a root user name/password and the IP address of the virtual machine.
 Login into your VM for the first time with Open SSH client or PuTTY (Windows)